Stephenmuhindi/binary_trees/README.md

  A basic understanding requirement for the 0x1D.
-C - Binary trees project done by Zablon Samba and steve muhindi
+C - Binary trees project done by Zablon Samba and steve muhindi.